xyxyLiu/SwipeRefreshLayout/README.md

             }
         });

-        // STEP4: add your content view to CustomSwipeRefresh mSwipeRefreshLayout.setContent(mListView);
+        // use mSwipeRefreshLayout.onRefreshingComplete()
+        // to tell the CustomSwipeRefreshLayout when your refreshing process is complete

 ```

 ### For more information
 See the demo in reginald.swiperefresh.demo:
 you can set pull/swipe mode, fixed/movable refreshing head mode in the menu.

 ![Screenshot](https://github.com/xyxyLiu/CustomSwipeRefreshLayout/blob/master/website/demoScreenShot.png)